kilroy-code/rules/README.md

 ```
 Even after we computed _area_ once, by default it is not immediately recomputed when we assign a new value for _length_.
 However, once we then asked for _area_ it was computed again and the value cached.

 Imagine that you have a spreadsheet with some big table way out to the side offscreen, or on another sheet.
-Lazy evaluation means that these forumalae are not actually computed until they come into view -- unless something that _is_ in view depends on those other cells, in which case they _are_ automatically computed instead of giving an error.
+Lazy evaluation means that these formulae are not actually computed until they come into view -- unless something that _is_ in view depends on those other cells, in which case they _are_ automatically computed instead of giving an error.
 In any case, as a spreadsheet author you don't have to write any code to compute the other cells when they come into view, nor do you need to make sure that some part of it is computed when off screen because you need the answer in this other cell that is in view.

 Demand-driven evaluation is more than just an optimization.
 It is necessary for "turtles all the way down" systems, in which objects have behaviors that are themslves objects that have behaviors.
 It is fine for such objects to show their behavior objects when inspected by the user.
 But the system cannot cause them all to come into being when defined, because the initialization would never terminate.